Our plan is simple

 Joe Moore - Assistant Regional Director, Carolinas Region, Intervarsity Christian Fellowship

 Joe received the Certificate in Spiritual Formation, Columbia Theological Seminary and the Certificate in Spiritual Formation, Renovare’ Institute.
 For many years he served as Intervarsity’s National Co-director of Spiritual Formation and Prayer.
-For Minds Renewed he serves as a chaplain and consultant for the work of Minds Renewed staff.
+He serves as a chaplain and consultant for Minds Renewed.

 For more: www.linkedin.com/in/joe-moore-70342613/